touhidurrr/iplist-youtube/README.md

 # iplist-youtube
 Make a list of all ips that youtube uses

 This is a list that keeps all ipv4 and ipv6 addresses used by Youtube.
-We use DNS Lookups (testing phase) to achieve this and the lists are automatically updated on an Hourly basis.
+We use DNS Lookups (testing phase) to achieve this and the lists are automatically updated on an random basis mostly a couple of time in every Hour.
 The project is currently UNSTABLE.
 So, not all ips maybe available.

 Ipv4 list raw link => [Here!](https://raw.githubusercontent.com/touhidurrr/iplist-youtube/main/ipv4_list.txt)